Bernese Rescue & Rehoming

 rescue@bernese.co.uk

-You may be contacted back by Fiona herself or Assistant Rescue Co-Ordinator Jeanette Green
+You may be contacted back by Fiona herself or the Assistant Rescue Co-Ordinator Jeanette Green

 .